 Tunk Creek is a small tributary that meets the Okanogan River at RKM 72, upstream of Riverside, WA.
 Although the drainage area of Tunk Creek is approximately 186 km2, only the lower 1.2 KM are accessible to anadromous fish, due to a natural falls.
 The creek frequently flows subsurface in the lower reaches during mid-summer.
-A temporary single PIT tag antenna (site TNK) is installed seasonally near the mouth of the creek.
+A temporary PIT tag detection site (TNK) is installed seasonally near the mouth of the creek.